 Primo Levi, Camp Power, and Terror Capitalism: A Conversation with Darren Byler

 What does Italian writer and Holocaust survivor Primo Levi have to tell us about life in reeducation camps in Xinjiang today?
 What role does labour play in these facilities?
 What is terror capitalism and how does it relate to other frontiers of global capitalism?
 Can there be such a thing as ‘benign’ surveillance?
 These and other questions are at the centre of this conversation with anthropologist Darren Byler, who in recent years has emerged as a leading voice in documenting the mass detention of Uyghurs and other Muslim minorities in northwestern China.
-The impending publication of three books of his—In the Camps: China’s High-Tech Penal Colony (Columbia Global Reports, October 2021), Xinjiang, Year Zero (co-edited with Ivan Franceschini and Nicholas Loubere, ANU Press, December 2021), and Terror Capitalism: Uyghur Dispossession and Masculinity in a Chinese City (Duke University Press, January 2022)—offers us an opportunity to revisit some key aspects of his work.
+The impending publication of three books of his—In the Camps: China’s High-Tech Penal Colony (Columbia Global Reports, October 2021), Xinjiang Year Zero (co-edited with Ivan Franceschini and Nicholas Loubere, ANU Press, forthcoming 2022), and Terror Capitalism: Uyghur Dispossession and Masculinity in a Chinese City (Duke University Press, January 2022)—offers us an opportunity to revisit some key aspects of his work.

 Ivan Franceschini: We are often warned to avoid facile historical comparisons when we discuss contemporary matters, yet history offers uncanny lessons when it comes to the Xinjiang camps.
 In your books, you repeatedly cite the great Italian writer and Holocaust survivor Primo Levi to highlight a few common patterns between the situation in the camps in Xinjiang as described by survivors and his experiences of being interned in Nazi lagers during World War II.
 This is something I would like to explore further in this conversation.
 The first obvious point of comparison is in the dehumanisation of prisoners.
 In particular, you mention this passage from Levi: ‘Some of them beat us from pure bestiality and violence, but others beat us when we are under a load almost lovingly, accompanying the blows with exhortations, as cart-drivers do with willing horses.’
 One of the most infamous memories and legacies of the lagers are the numbers tattooed on the wrists of prisoners.
 How does this dehumanisation occur today in the camps in Xinjiang?